Skip to main content

 The marketing site is live now at gbuild.app (Next.js 16 + React Three Fiber + GSAP + a Supabase-backed waitlist).
 You can meet G in 3D at gbuild.app/play.

-The desktop app (internal codename "Mother") is in active private development: Electron 33 + a Rust sidecar, 698 commits, signed DMG builds produced, full Tauri-to-Electron migration completed.
+The desktop app (internal codename "Mother") is in active private development: Electron 42 + a Rust sidecar, 6,308 commits and 275 notarized releases in its first 81 days, every one shipped through an auto-update pipeline that is hop-verified on a clean machine.
 It is held private until the core loop works.
 That is a deliberate choice, not a delay.
 The public macOS release is ahead.
 The waitlist is open now.

 Values shown on the landing manifesto ticker: calm by design, anti-bullying, anti-hate, inclusive by default, made for everyone.
 The UI is "video-game alive" (Rive + Lottie + Framer Motion) with a reduced-motion toggle for accessibility.